How to Get Rid of Drain Worms in the Shower (Tiny Black Worms)

 Set up fly traps or use insecticides to kill any remaining drain flies.

-If the tiny worms in the shower reappear after a few days, clean the drain with a commercial drain cleaner.
+Clean the drain with a commercial drain cleaner if the tiny worms in the shower reappear after a few days.
 Combine the drain cleaner with hot water for the best results.
-The drain cleaner should be formulated to clean away anything that the flies and their larvae may feed on debris such as soap scum and others.
+The drain cleaner should be formulated to remove anything the flies and their larvae may feed on debris, such as soap scum.

 Using bleach to kill drain worms

-Bleach can also be used to kill drain worms as follows:
+You can also use bleach to kill drain worms as follows:

-1. Remove the cap off your bleach bottle.
+- Remove the cap from your bleach bottle.

 You don’t need to rinse it out since it’ll eventually clear up when you take a shower.
 A cap of bleach is enough to kill the larvae and drain worms in your shower drain.
-For safety purposes, don’t mix bleach with vinegar since it forms chlorine gas which is dangerous.
+Don’t mix bleach with vinegar for safety purposes since it forms dangerous chlorine gas.

 Are drain worms harmful?